+The parts of the tabernacle and its pieces of furniture were a picture of Jesus Christ and His plan for the redemption of sinners.
 There were three veils that separated sinful men from a holy God.
 The first veil was the eastern gate which opened into the courtyard.
 Those who came to sacrfice could pass through this veil or gate (Ex.
 40:33).
 The next veil allowed only the priests to enter the Holy Place (Ex.
 40:28).
 This was the first veil into the tabernacle.
 The last veil was only for the High Priest, who once a year could enter into the Holy of Holies (Ex.
 40:21).

-The Furniture.
 The tabernacle and its furnishings are described in Exodus 25:1-40 and Exodus 37:1-28.
 The bronze altar was designed for animal sacrifices and the laver was for washing.
 They were located in the outer courtyard (Ex.
 40:6-7).
 The courtyard surrounded the tabernacle (Ex.
 40:8).
 The gold lampstand, the table of showbread, and the gold altar of incense were located inside the Holy Place.
 The lampstand was on the southside and the table of showbread was on the northside.
 The gold altar of incense stood just before the veil leading into the Holy of Holies where the ark and the mercy seat stood (Ex.
 40:5, 21, 22-24, 26).
 The images in this document are provided by permission of Kregel Publications.

-Pictures of Salvation.
 The tabernacle is a wonderful picture of Jesus.
 The courtyard including the altar, laver and the posts that held the linen “fence” were made of bronze but the only metal inside the tabernacle was gold.
 The bronze symbolizes sin and the gold symbolizes God.

-Bronze Altar.
 The bronze altar was the place of sacrifice.
 Bronze speaks of sin and the perpetual fire (Lev.
 1:5-7) on the altar symbolizes God’s judgment against sin.
 Jesus died on an altar; it was called the cross.
 He died for our sins on that cross.
 He suffered pain for our sins.

-Bronze Laver.
 The bronze laver was filled with water, and its base was made from the women’s mirrors of highly polished bronze (Ex.
 38:8).
 This is a great picture of a person who trusts Jesus for the forgiveness of sins.
 The laver symbolizes our cleansing from sin – our holiness.
 Once we are forgiven of our sins, God starts changing us to make us truly holy as He is holy (Phil.
 2:12-13; 1 Pet.
 1:16).
 Water is symbolic of two concepts in scripture: 1) the Holy Spirit Who comes into our life, convicts us of sin (John 16:8) and starts living in us to change us (John 7:37-39); and 2) the Word of God which reveals to us our sin (John 15:3) and is useful for reproof, conviction, and instruction in righteousness (2 Tim.
 3:16-17).
 While the mirror at the bottom reminds us that we will still see our true sinful self (Rom.
 7:24), it is also comforting because the symbolism reminds us that God knows we are not yet perfect in this life.
 We have not lost our salvation; we are just not yet free from sin in this life.

-Golden Lampstand.
 The lampstand, table of showbread and altar of incense are all made of gold.
 While bronze symbolizes sin, gold speaks of deity.
 The Holy Place is alive with symbolism about Jesus.
 The gold lampstand speaks of the One who revealed the Father to us – Jesus the light giver (Matt.
 11:27).
 He is the light of men.
 The light was to burn perpetually.
 Today, Jesus is not here in body but His Word is.
 By reading and studying it we receive spiritual light.